 Your 1090Mhz ADS-B Solution

 When coupled with the appropriate GPS receivers, both transponders provide full ADS-B surveillance capability to meet the upcoming mandates for flight above and below FL180 in the U.S. and internationally.
 Both transponders transmit the required ADS-B Out signals including your aircraft’s GPS-derived position via 1090MHz, along with ground track, ground speed and altitude information.
-Add in Avidyne’s SkyTrax100B 978MHz ADS-B Receiver to the AXP322 or SkyTrax600A to the AXP340 and you will be able to receive FIS-B weather and ADS-B/ADS-R traffic for optimal situational awareness and safety.
+Add in Avidyne’s Skytrax600A to the AXP340/AXP322 and you will be able to receive 1090 ADS-B/ADS-R traffic, along with active traffic.
+Add in Avidyne’s Skytrax100B 978Mhz UAT receiver to receive ADS-B/ADS-R traffic as well as FIS-B weather for optimal situational awareness and safety.